 Have you ever felt mad as hell, then the monster devours you?
 Well, I became mad as hell after both my parents died from chemo in 2006 and 2010.
-Defeated, No. I used the smart brain I was given to thoroughly research the science of chemo and its side effects; and what the hell it’s made from.
-Do you know what ALL the ingredients are, because I was NEVER able to find out?
+Defeated, No. I used the smart brain I was given to thoroughly research the science of chemo and its side effects; and what it’s made from.
+Do you know ALL the ingredients, because I was NEVER able to find out?
 Why is that now?
-Does it work maybe 13% of the time but in all cases the chemo lives on?
+Does it work some of the time?
+What do you think?

 I had been experimenting with food and plants since 2002.
 A mystery incident ignited searching questions in 2008 when our daughter miraculously stopped developing recurrent respiratory infections after a house move.
 Was it dust mites?
 We had gutted the house before we moved in, so all was new inside.
-No, it couldn’t have been dust mites (one of the major allergens in kids).
+No, it probably wasn't dust mites (one of the major allergens in kids).

-Having worked for barristers for 20+ years, evidence-based research was a guiding light slowly investigating food and plants and not getting anywhere in a hurry.
-No results, yet.
+Having worked for barristers for 20+ years, evidence-based research was a guiding light slowly investigating food and plants but not getting anywhere in a hurry.
+No results, .YET.

 Life had not changed considerably since drinking lemon juice in water or eating a bit of ginger in a stir fry.

 Guess what, major success from early in the piece.
 Ten out of ten.
-The dogs were getting NO ear infections… While a massive amount of horsey people we know were and are devastated by vet bills, we were having none.
-Why was that now, do you think?
+The dogs were getting NO more ear infections… While a massive amount of horsey people we know were and are devastated by vet bills, we were having none.
+Why was that?
 I was very simply making sure their guts were being cleared of toxins.
 I wasn’t pedantic about it, just listening and watching and being clever.
 And it worked.

-Clean water being important as bacteria grows very fast in water troughs.
-I spray organic Apple Cider Vinegar in their toughs and I make a skin spray that splashes the horses with joy.
-I also bash dried out pumpkin seeds to powder, no the super-duper blender does it.
+Clean water being important as bacteria can grow very fast in water troughs, given the right circumstances.
+I spray a small amount of organic Apple Cider Vinegar in their toughs.
+I also make a skin spray that splashes the horses with joy.
+I blend dried out pumpkin seeds to powder.
 I mix the seeds with lots of other tried and tested herbs and give them a tablespoon maybe once or twice a week depending on how their skin and manes appear.
 I check on the ground to see what they’ve dropped to make sure it’s healthy.